 A CRM system should help encourage additional sales with better and more consistent contact between your company and your customers.

-4. Utilise Customisation Features To Stand Out
+step 4.
+Utilise Customisation Features To Stand Out

 Customisation features come varied dependent upon your CRM system.
 For the most part, you’d want to create:

 - Custom entities, fields, and forms

 - Use your branding throughout features